 Step 1: Creating Source Definition

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using [Employ] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Please refer to Database Source to understand the steps involved in creating a source definition

 Step 2: Creating a Target Definition